eclipse/paho.mqtt.python/README.rst

 method and callback to support those use-case.

 The following loop method exists:

-* loop_read: should be called when the socket is ready for reading.
+* `loop_read`: should be called when the socket is ready for reading.
-* loop_write: should be called when the socket is ready for writing AND the library want to write data.
+* `loop_write`: should be called when the socket is ready for writing AND the library want to write data.
-* loop_misc: should be called every few seconds to handle message retrying and pings.
+* `loop_misc`: should be called every few seconds to handle message retrying and pings.

 In pseudo code, it give the following: